Well, this is what I think how this rope through block trick is done.

 The performer threads the rope through the hole in the middle of the block.

-Then he places it on the elevated stand.
+Then he places it on a specially-designed elevated stand.

-The two ends of the cord are placed at each end of the stand and always in full view.
+The two ends of the rope are placed at each end of the stand and always in full view.

-The wooden block is now locked within the frame.
+The wooden block is now locked in place.

 Now the performer slowly pushes the wooden block out from the frame and the stand.

 Magically, the wooden block manages to free itself from the cord.

 The cord or rope apparently is still in one piece resting on the elevated stand with the frame above.

 Jack Hughes’ Cuban Release